dzulfaqorali196/Live-Cancer/article/why/fund-breakthroughs.md

 ## Take Action: Fund the Next Breakthrough

 CancerCoin is more than a platform—it’s a global movement to redefine how cancer research is funded.
-With BIO tokens, you can support the next big discovery, from novel immunotherapies to advanced diagnostic tools.
+With $CANCER, you can support the next big discovery, from novel immunotherapies to advanced diagnostic tools.
 Solana’s transparent blockchain ensures every contribution is tracked, so you know your impact is real.
 Join CancerCoin today and help shape a future free from cancer.

 [Explore Projects Now](/projects)

 ---

 _Ready to fund the cure?
-Support cancer research with CancerCoin’s BIO tokens now._
+Support cancer research with CancerCoin’s $CANCER now._